MonMed26/install-chr-alibaba-cloud/README.md

-# Install MikroTik CHR on Oracle Always Free Tier
+# Install MikroTik CHR on Alibaba Cloud

 > **Note**
-> Custom images are not available for Oracle Always Free tier after the trial period expires.
+> Custom images are not available for Alibaba Cloud after the trial period expires.
 > The workaround is to install the MikroTik image from inside the VM.

 ## Steps